melezhik/swat/README.md

 Or install from source:

-    # useful for contributors and developers
+    # could be useful for contributors and developers

     perl Makefile.PL
     make
     make test